aishwaryanevrekar/60daysudacitybertelsmannai/README.md

 D10: Started with 100 days of code.
 Main language is Python for coding .
 Continued with lesson 5.(Update for 6th january)

+D11: Worked on final year project code , technical paper work and coded few problems.
+But tomorrow onwards I have to work hard.(7th January)